-For 2016 - there was an overall increase of .3180 mills this year.
+For 2017 - there was an overall DECREASE of .6591 mills this year.
 LIsted below are all the changes that resulted in the net increase:

 The chart below has columns for summer millage, winter millage (with and without PRE - Principal Residence Exemption: formerly called Homestead Exemption) and then the totals for the year.
 There is also a "Notes/Comments" column that summarizes the changes for that year.

-If you'd like to compare Laketon Township to other jurisdictions/school districts, below is a link to the County of Muskegon's website containing millage rates for all municipalities/school districts located in Muskegon County.
+If you'd like to compare Laketon Township to other jurisdictions/school districts, below is a link to the County of Muskegon Treasurer's website containing all kinds of tax information, includig millage rates for all municipalities/school districts located in Muskegon County.